ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-7-1.md

-Chapter 7: Incorporating Technology into Investing: Utilizing Technology to Enhance Investment Strategies
+Utilizing Technology to Enhance Investment Strategies
 =========================================================================================================

 In today's digital age, technology has revolutionized the way we invest.
 By incorporating technology into investment strategies, investors can gain access to real-time data, automate investment decisions, and optimize portfolio management.